mathspp/mathspp/pages/07.about/terms-and-conditions/default.md

 Your email will never be shared or sold, and it will only ever be used to send you the [mathspp insider newsletter](https://mathspp.com/insider).

-Thank you for trusting me with your learning,\
+Thank you for trusting me with your learning,<br />
 — Rodrigo ![Rodrigo's headshot](theme://images/rodrigo_circle_256.webp?classes=img-responsive,img-rounded,float-right)